-Delegates were also
+Delegates

-First Lady of Zimbabwe, Auxillia Mnangagwa, who made a surprise appearance midway through the Saturday morning events.
-She spoke of members of the society, such as women and girls.
+delighted to hear from the First Lady of Zimbabwe, Auxillia Mnangagwa, who made a surprise appearance midway through the Saturday morning events.
+She spoke of her appreciation for the work of The Salvation Army, which she said should be applauded for empowering marginalised members of the society, such as women and girls.

-"The Salvation Army in Harare, the nation's capital.
+"The Salvation Army in